 When the body has sufficient amounts of trace elements and minerals, it is able to maintain its natural equilibrium, also known as homeostasis.
 Homeostasis refers to the human body's most optimal state.
 Natural medicine physicians aim to restore the body's equilibrium using natural supplements.
 As more and more Americans begin to suffer from a growing number of diseases, these professionals must expand their platform to reach the most nutritionally deprived with trace minerals and elements.

-So how do trace elements and minerals like magnesium prevent the migraine headache?
+So how do trace elements and minerals like magnesium prevent migraine headaches?
 Magnesium directly inhibits the vascular irregularities that produce spasms in blood vessels.
-It also keeps blood from clotting, which can lead to a myriad of much more serious issues like aneurysm and stroke.
+It also keeps blood from clotting, which can lead to a myriad of much more serious issues like an aneurysm and stroke.
 Finally, magnesium strengthens the outer membranes of cells, which also prevents a migraine headache.

 On a molecular level, sufficient magnesium concentration combats the inflammation caused by malicious entities, usually chemicals that may enter the bloodstream and cause inflammation-related problems.
 Because of their recently discovered efficacy in preventing the migraine headache, trace elements like magnesium are being prescribed more than ever by natural medicine doctors.